Skip to main content

 Description

-What this parameter measures
+What does this parameter measure?

-Does your site declare what it can do in a machine-readable form?
-That is what this parameter checks. friendly4AI parses every <script type="application/ld+json"> block on the homepage, walks the tree for potentialAction and action nodes, and treats each one as a capability when its @type ends in Action (such as SearchAction, ReserveAction, or OrderAction) or when it carries a name or a target URL template.
-Each capability is labelled by type and name and de-duplicated before counting.
+It checks whether your site spells out its capabilities in a form machines can read. friendly4AI parses every <script type="application/ld+json"> block on the homepage and walks the tree for potentialAction and action nodes.
+A node counts as a capability when its @type ends in Action — for example SearchAction, ReserveAction, or OrderAction — or when it carries a name or a target URL template.
+Each capability gets a label from its type and name, and duplicates are dropped before the count.

-Why it matters for AI-readiness
+Why does it matter for AI-readiness?

-How we score it
+How is it scored?

-This is a gradient AI-Specific Signals parameter, and the scanner matches the rubric directly by counting distinct capabilities: two or more pass (100), exactly one scores partial (50), and none fails (0).
-Detection runs entirely over parsed JSON-LD, so an action only counts when it is valid, machine-readable structured data — prose claims about features earn nothing.
-Like agent onboarding docs, this parameter sits in the AI-Specific Integration group and is not gated on API detection: it is scored on every site, because capability metadata helps agents whether or not you publish a formal API spec.
+Detection works entirely over parsed JSON-LD, so only valid, machine-readable structured data counts.
+Prose that describes your features earns nothing here.
+Like agent onboarding docs, this parameter sits in the AI-Specific Integration group and is not gated on API detection.
+Every site gets scored, because capability metadata helps agents whether or not you publish a formal API spec.

-How to fix common issues
+How do you fix common issues?

-• Add JSON-LD potentialAction entries to your structured data — start with a SearchAction and the actions most central to your site.
+• Add JSON-LD potentialAction entries to your structured data.
+Start with a SearchAction and the actions most central to your site.

 • Give each action a clear @type ending in Action, plus a name and a target urlTemplate so the entry point is explicit.

-• Declare at least two distinct capabilities to reach the pass tier; one capability only earns a partial.
+• Declare at least two distinct capabilities to reach the pass tier.
+One capability only earns a partial.

 • Validate your structured data at search.google.com/test/rich-results so the JSON-LD parses cleanly.